G3N7/MonJobs/README.md

 * *HasAttributes*: `JobAttributes` _(Optional)_

 ### Query
+Allows you to query the jobs of a queue by the criteria of a job query.
 `IJobQueryService` and `MongoJobQueryService` make up the code API for seeing what jobs exist.
 This query is made using the `JobQuery`

 #### JobQuery